codyjgeorge/codyjgeorge/README.md

 ---

 ## ⚡ Fun Fact
-- 🎨 Check out [The Eldritch Theme!](https://github.com/eldritch-theme/eldritch) — the only theme you'll ever need for all your computer needs.
+- 🎨 Check out [The Eldritch Theme!](https://github.com/eldritch-theme/eldritch) — the only theme you'll ever want for all your computer needs.

 ---